juju/docs/src/en/charms-constraints.md

 ```

 To ignore any constraints which may have been previously set, you can assign a
 'null' value.
-If the service or model constraints for the 'mariadb' charm have
+If the application or model constraints for the 'mariadb' charm
-already been set to 8 cpu-cores for example, you can ignore that constraint at
+have already been set to 8 cpu-cores for example, you can ignore that constraint
-deploy time with:
+at deploy time with:

 ```bash
 juju deploy mariadb --constraints mem=4G cpu-cores=